Last Updated on August 16, 2020

 This is a great video and is well worth the one hour to watch.
 Highly recommended if you are looking for insight into the big data movement.

-You can get a good treatment of the same material by reading Norvig’s chapter contribution to the book Beautiful Data: The Stories Behind Elegant Data Solutions (affiliate link).
+You can get a good treatment of the same material by reading Norvig’s chapter contribution to the book Beautiful Data: The Stories Behind Elegant Data Solutions.
 You can download this chapter for free on Norvig’s webpage Natural Language Corpus Data.

 Below are a list of resources if you are interested in learning or reading more about Norvig’s take on big data.